 F. Each Party shall be responsible for securing its respective witnesses.

-1. The grievant, grievant's representative, and Union witnesses who are Department employees shall be granted a reasonable amount of duty time for purposes of preparation for, and testifying at the hearing, if in a duty status.
+1. The grievant, grievant's representative, and Union witnesses who are Department employees shall be granted a reasonable amount of leave without pay, as approved in advance by their supervisor, for purposes of preparation for, and testifying at the hearing,.

 2. A written list of each Party's prospective witnesses shall be exchanged at least ten (10) work days prior to the hearing date, briefly identifying the relevance of the testimony expected from each witness.
 Only material and relevant witnesses shall be called.
 Either party may object to the other party's witnesses on the grounds that the witness’ proffered testimony is not relevant, probative or competent.
 The arbitrator will be requested to resolve the disputes over the other party's witnesses by a conference call with the parties at least five (5) calendar days prior to the hearing.

-3. The Agency shall make all reasonable efforts to ensure approved witnesses who are employed by the Agency are released on duty time for the hearing if otherwise in a duty status.
+3. The Agency shall make all reasonable efforts to ensure approved witnesses for the Union who are employed by the Agency are released on leave without pay for the hearing if otherwise in a duty status.
 However, the Union is responsible for notifying the employee-witness's supervisor of the date and time of the hearing and the approximate time the employee will be needed to testify.
 The Agency advocate will be copied on all communications.
 Testimony may be in-person or by videoconference or by telephone.

 G. The arbitration hearing shall be conducted between the hours of 9:00 AM to 5:00PM at the location of the hearing Monday through Friday, unless the parties agree otherwise.
 The parties may agree to continue the hearing beyond 5:00PM but will not be compelled to do so.